SD10/Nora/DatabaseProvider.md

 - baseReference: this is the base reference for all database tasks in this target
 - path: the path to be appended onto the base reference
 - task: this is an enum that represents FirebaseDatabase methods (eg. observe, observeOnce, setValue, etc.)
-- parameters: optional data to upload for a write task

 ---